codepath/android_guides/Getting-Started-with-Gradle.md

 Total time: 5.738 secs
 ```

 Then Gradle is successfully setup for your project.
+If you get an error, try googling the error.
+Usually the issue is that you need to [install the build tools](http://stackoverflow.com/questions/16619773/failed-to-import-new-gradle-project-failed-to-find-build-tools-revision-17-0-0) or make sure to use Gradle 1.6.

 ## Resources